Graph Neural Networks for Natural Language Processing: A Survey: Applications

 \end{itemize}

 \paragraph{Benchmarks and Evaluation}

 Common benchmarks for AMR-to-text generation task include LDC2015E85, LDC2015E86, LDC2017T10, and LDC2020T02.
 As for the SQL-to-text generation task, WikiSQL~\citep{zhong2017seq2sql} and Stackoverflow~\citep{iyer2016summarizing} are widely used by previous works.
+The RDF-to-text generation task often uses WebNLG~\citep{gardent2017creating} and New York Times (NYT)~\citep{riedel2010modeling}.
 As for evaluation metrics, the AMR-to-text generation task mostly adopts BLEU, Meteor, CHRF++, and human evaluation including meaning similarity and readability.
 While BLEU-4 are widely used for SQL-to-text task.
+The RDF-to-text generation task uses BLEU, Meteor and TER.